Skip to main content

 Keep it positive

 Though you may be crankier than Grumpy Cat when your pet wakes you up at night, punishment is not the answer.
 If the punishment is mild, your cat may simply take it as a win — they got the attention they wanted.
-Hard punishment might make your kitty fearful, affect your bond, and lead to aggression.
+Hard punishment might make your animal fearful, affect your bond, and lead to aggression.
 Stick to positive reinforcement, like play during the day.

 Final thoughts on cat sleep

-Figuring out how to get a cat to sleep at night is tricky.
-Cats are nocturnal — it’s how they’ve evolved.
-Humans, on the other hand, are not.
-You are not necessarily doomed to years of listening to your cat meow at your door at 3 a.m. every morning, though.
-It’s possible to shift their sleep schedule.
-Make sure your cat is stimulated during the day.
-If you work outside of the home, provide a fun environment with toys and food puzzles.
+Make sure your cat has stimulation during the day.
+If you work outside the home, provide a fun environment with toys and food puzzles.
 Try to reduce catnaps, particularly during the evening hours before your bedtime.
 Playing with them can keep them awake and tire them out.
 Finally, you may need to accept your cat as they are to some extent.
 They may wake up earlier or go to bed later than you do.
 Ensuring they have what they need, including food and entertainment, can minimize disruption.

 BethAnn Mayer